kivo360/conlock/README.md

 ## Condtions
-We'll explain all the various conditons inside of another lock.
+We'll explain all the various conditons inside of other documents.

 **[Coming Soon]**